pgElephant/pgBalancer/README.md

 **pgbalancer** is an AI-based PostgreSQL load balancer and connection pooler that provides intelligent query routing, comprehensive REST API, MQTT event streaming, and professional CLI tool.
 Built as a modern fork of pgpool-II with AI-powered load balancing and HTTP-based management.

-**Now part of the unified pgElephant high-availability suite.**
-- Consistent UI and documentation across [pgbalancer](https://pgelephant.com/pgbalancer), [RAM](https://pgelephant.com/ram), [RALE](https://pgelephant.com/rale), and [FauxDB](https://pgelephant.com/fauxdb).
-- All product pages use a single, professional template for a seamless experience.
-- See the [website](https://pgelephant.com) for live demos and feature comparisons.

 **Supported PostgreSQL versions**: 13, 14, 15, 16, 17, 18